edemartel/edemartel.github.com/_drafts/on-the-subject-of-smart-fun.md

 ---
 layout: post
 title: "On the subject of smart fun"
-description: "Alternate title: on the subject of pretentious idiocy"
+description: "Alternate title: on the subject of pretentious silliness"
 category: On the subject of
 tags: [otso, gaming, reviews]
 ---